Msquare12/Bank_policy_classification_project/README.md

 Number of Instances: 45211 & Number of Attributes: 16 + output attribute.

-link for dataset and its detailed description----> https://archive.ics.uci.edu/ml/datasets/Bank+Marketing
+link for dataset and its detailed description---> https://archive.ics.uci.edu/ml/datasets/Bank+Marketing